This has been a year of tremendous change for Omnia History. Check out our Fall 2022 Newsletter to learn more!

 In this post, I’ll share why RPWRHS leadership made the decision to divest the society of its collections and how they’re managing the transference of their material to the Chicago Public Library.
 Their decision to find a new home for their collections isn’t a good fit for every collecting institution, and that’s exactly the point.
 The RPWRHS board took a step back, reevaluated their institutional priorities, and made a decision that reflects the needs and interests of their constituents.
 Their story exemplifies how creative problem-solving can help local history groups navigate tough conversations about institutional mission and purpose and come out the other side better prepared to serve their communities.

-Continue reading “No more collections: How one local historical society changed course to better serve its communities”At the end of an alimony hearing in Chicago in 1919, Emma Simpson brandished a gun and fatally shot her husband in a courtroom full of witnesses.
+Continue reading “No more collections: How one local historical society changed course to better serve its communities”“The Inflamed Egotism of Women” on Nursing Clio

 Head over to the Nursing Clio to read my latest piece on the murder trial of Emma Simpson in 1919.
 Was she a hysterical victim or dangerous New Woman?
 Read to find out!